Summer Reading Program Page

 What is college reading?

-College-level reading possesses a myriad of challenges to Long Beach City College students, from increased complexity and sophistication in vocabulary, syntax, and organization to increased levels of abstraction in the text written by academics.
-A college education is meant to expand and challenge, but the heightened tasks of textual comprehension can be daunting to many of our students.
+College-level reading can possess challenges to college students, from increased complexity and sophistication in vocabulary, syntax, and organization to increased levels of abstraction in the text written by academics.
+A college education is meant to expand and challenge, but the heightened tasks of textual comprehension may be daunting to any student.

 The reading process is not linear, and neither is its instruction.
 However, guiding students to improve comprehension of text is both systematic and full of variety and creativity.
-Such balance includes the following research-based strategies that are always linked to meaning because mere decoding is not reading; “reading” is always a meaning-based thinking process.
+Such balance in our reading courses includes research-based strategies that are always linked to meaning because mere decoding is not reading; “reading” is always a meaning-based thinking process spanning across all academic disciplines.

 Why take college reading courses?